villares/material-aulas-py5/tutorials/the-four-py5-modes-overview.md

 To use this mode you'll need a *py5 Jupyter Notebook Kernel* ([install instructions here](http://py5coding.org/content/install.html)) or, if using other code editors, you'll need to execute your code from the `run_sketch` command line tool (`$ run_sketch your_sketch.py`).

-Another option is to have *Thonny IDE* with the [thonny-py5mode](https://github.com/tabreturn/thonny-py5mode/) plug-in installed, a *py5* menu will appear with an option called *Imported mode for py5*, when it is checked, Thonny will call the `run_sketch` sketch runner tool for you.
+Another option is to have *Thonny IDE* with the [thonny-py5mode](https://github.com/tabreturn/thonny-py5mode/) plug-in installed, a *py5* menu will appear with an option called *Imported mode for py5*, when it is checked, Thonny will call the `run_sketch` tool for you.

 This is the previous example writen for *Imported mode*: